Skip to content

 • Development of Climate Action Plans: Over half of the participating SMEs are now developing climate action plans, marking progress in actionable carbon reduction goals.

 • Supplier Engagement as a Key to Progress: Engaging with larger suppliers proved vital.
-Companies that engage suppliers are 6.6 times more likely to establish climate transition plans, essential for meeting Net Zero targets.
+According to a report by CDP and BCG ‘Corporates that engage with suppliers are 6.6x more likely to have a 1.5°C-aligned transition plan with Scope 3 target (upstream)’.

 • Sector-Specific, Tailored Support Benefits: Tailored, sectoral approaches to supplier engagement were particularly effective, especially for the 40% of SMEs in the food and drink sector.